jjzhang166/QTGUI/Development Deliverables/README.md

 Software Development
 ====================

-Comp523QTParamCp is the directory containing the source code for the project.
+"Comp523QTParamCp" is the directory containing the source code for the project, but also containing the Qt Creator-generated user file.

-build-Comp523QTParamCp-Desktop_Qt_5_3_MSVC2013_64bit-Debug is the
+"build-Comp523QTParamCp-Desktop_Qt_5_3_MSVC2013_64bit-Debug" contains the compiled binaries.

-src
+"src" contains the pure source code that anyone could import since this does not contain a user file.
+Should be used by anyone besides this project's developers.